vifreefly/procsd/README.md

 I do like the way how simple is managing of application processes in production on Heroku with [Procfile](https://devcenter.heroku.com/articles/procfile).
 How easily can be accessed application logs with [heroku logs](https://devcenter.heroku.com/articles/logging) command.
 Just type `heroku create` and you're good to go.

 Can we have something similar on the cheap Ubuntu VPS from DigitalOcean?
-Yes we can, all we need is a Systemd wrapper which allows to export application processes from Procfile to system services, and control them/check status/access logs using simple commands.
+Yes we can, all we need is a **systemd wrapper** which allows to export application processes from Procfile to system services, and control them/check status/access logs using simple commands.

-> These days most of Linux distributions (including Ubuntu) has Systemd as a default system processes manager.
-That's why it is a good idea to use Systemd for managing application processes in production (for simple cases).
+> These days most of Linux distributions (including Ubuntu) has systemd as a default system processes manager.
+That's why it is a good idea to use systemd for managing application processes in production (for simple cases).

 ## Getting started